-Applications attaining at least 50% of the total score or higher under the Selection Criteria shall be approved for funding subject to the budget availability.
+Applications attaining at least 50% of the total score under the Selection Criteria will be granted funding subject to availability of funds.

 6.1 Gateway Criteria

 The Gateway Criteria are the minimum requirements which must be met in order that any application may be considered for assessment and appraisal for selection for funding support.
 These will be used at the first stage once an application is submitted.
 This stage will involve an assessment and a Due Diligence process to establish that these minimum requirements are met, namely: